 This method uses much higher temperatures than the traditional pasteurization process, but does not reduce food quality drastically as the heat is only applied for a very short period – about 15 seconds as opposed to 30 minutes or more for traditional pasteurization processes.

 Steaming or Blanching

-Steaming or blanching foods is not pasteurization, allthough it is useful in some instances.
-If drying your vegetable product, Steaming or blanching is sometimes used as opposed to a hot water bath to inactivate enzymes that cause produce to break down durring the drying process.
+Steaming or blanching foods is not pasteurization, although it is useful in some instances.
+If drying your vegetable product, steaming or blanching is sometimes used as opposed to a hot water bath to inactivate enzymes that cause produce to break down during the drying process.

 Some produce is also blanched or steamed prior to being frozen.